cloudy/swc-linux-shell/swc_fall_2018_lesson_2_linux_shell.md

 -F (file type) — Adds a symbol to the end of each listing.
 These symbols include /, to indicate a directory; @, to indicate a symbolic link to another file; and *, to indicate an executable file
 # use man pages or --help to see what flags do what
+$ man ls
+#or
+$ ls --help
-# spend some time here - example of general command documentation
+# spend some time here - this is an example of general command documentation
 #
 # Option -a (all) — Lists all files in the directory, including hidden files (.filename).
 $ ls -a